VictorLJZ/Flowform/src/docs/AnalyticsRPCSchema.md

 - `p_total_time_seconds`: Optional total time taken to complete the form
 - `p_metadata`: Additional metadata about the completion event

-**Returns:**
-- JSON object with success status, response ID, completion time, and timestamp

 ### 4. track_block_view

-Records when a user views a specific block and updates block metrics.
+Records when a user views a specific block and updates metrics.

 ```sql
 CREATE OR REPLACE FUNCTION track_block_view(